Below are several quick tips to help you make your technical documentation (docstrings, READMEs) more accessible to read.

 These tips are specifically for documentation shown in internet browsers.

-If you have an extensive article with many headings, provide a table of contents (ToC) at the top of your article.
+Provide a table of contents (ToC) at the top if you have an extensive article with many headings.
 If possible, use a writing tool that generates the ToC for you.

 Platforms that host Git repositories often print the contents of a README when exploring a directory in their web interface—tables of content shine here.